Its-MidNight/Teledraw/README.md

 ---
 1. Boot up, calibrate the screen following the instructions: try to touch the edges of the display untill the min coordinations of X/Y doesn't change anymore,then press the button once.
 Do the same thing untill the max coordinations of X/Y doesn't change anymore.
 When done, press the button once again.

-2.Now you are free to draw.In order to clear the screen, press the button once.
+2. Now you are free to draw.
+In order to clear the screen, press the button once.

 # Troubleshooting